 Roger Stone, Political Operative And Trump Aide, Guilty In False Statements Trial

-Roger Stone, a veteran Republican political operative and longtime confidant of Donald Trump, was found guilty by a federal jury in Washington, D.C. on Friday in his false statements and obstruction trial.
+Roger Stone, a veteran Republican political operative and longtime confidant of Donald Trump, was found guilty on all counts by a federal jury in Washington, D.C., on Friday in his false statements and obstruction trial.

-The verdict, announced after two days of deliberations by the jury, adds another chapter to Stone's long and colorful history as a self-described dirty trickster.
+The verdict, announced after two days of deliberations by the jury of nine women and three men, adds another chapter to Stone's long and colorful history as a self-described dirty trickster.

-It also means Stone, who is 67, likely faces prison time, even as a first-time offender.
-Stone stood as the verdict was read on all seven counts in this case but did not speak.
+It also means Stone, who is 67, could face years in prison, even as a first-time offender.
+Stone, dressed in a suit, white pocket square and dark tie, stood impassively as the verdict was read out but did not speak.

+He was surrounded by TV cameras as he walked out of the courthouse and got into a waiting black SUV before driving off.
+His sentencing is set for Feb.
+6.

 Stone was arrested in January at his home in Florida on charges brought by former special counsel Robert Mueller as part of the Russia investigation.

 Stone pleaded not guilty to making false statements, obstruction and witness tampering.
-He did not take the stand during the trial.
+But even under indictment, he remained true to his bombastic, combative style.

+Shortly after his arrest, he claimed that the authorities had shown up at his house "with a greater force than was used to take down Bin Laden, or El Chapo, or Pablo Escobar, to terrorize my wife and my dogs--it's unconscionable."

-The White House did not immediately respond to requests for comment about the Stone verdict.
+The White House did not immediately respond to requests for comment about the Stone verdict or a possible pardon from Trump, who has known Stone since the 1980s.
 But Trump weighed in on Twitter with an accusation that the system had been unfair.

 ....A double standard like never seen before in the history of our Country?— Donald J. Trump (@realDonaldTrump) November 15, 2019